rticommunity/rticonnextdds-examples/examples/connext_dds/instance_statistics/README.md

 In order to update the instance statistics we write, dispose and unregister different instances.

-On the subscriber application we expect:
+In the subscriber application, we retrieve the DataReader Cache Status and log the relevant values.
+The expected output is:

 ```plaintext
 Instance statistics: